 How to use Gelli Plating with Encaustic

-Last week Samantha Packer spent the day with me in my studio, we had an amazingly fun day, and shared some pictures and videos on social media, which led to sooooo many questions, so we decided we’d link the information and products used up into a blog for you!
+This blog shares when Samantha Packer spent the day with me in my studio, we had an amazingly fun day, and shared some pictures and videos on social media, which led to sooooo many questions, so we decided we’d link the information and products used up into a blog for you!

 Sam’s interest predominantly lies in pattern, imagery and shape and she has an extensive background of working in textiles and mixed media, which she has more recently started translating into encaustic, with some stunning effects.